Acrisel/acrilog/acrilog/README.rst

     It included:
         1. Time and size rotating handler.
         #.
 Multiprocessing logging queue server

+    The library makes it easier to add logging in a multiprocessing environment where processes are split among multiple Python source codes.

     We decided to contribute this library to Python community as a token of appreciation to what this community enables us.